 While canning jellies and jams are one of my favorite activities, it is important to understand how to do so correctly.
-There are a lot of misunderstandings about what is safe for canning.
-Today, we are going to look at why acidity matters for canning.
+There are a lot of misunderstandings about what is safe for canning, and it’s important to know why acidity for canning matters so much.

 I get a lot of questions from friends and family about canning.
-Many people don’t understand the role of acid in canning.
+Many people don’t understand the role of acidity for canning.
 The fact is that you cannot can every single fruit out there if you plan to use a water bath canner.

 Foods that are lower in acids, such as meat or vegetables, must be canned in a pressure canner.
 Their pH level is higher than 4.6.
 A pressure canner heats the food to a higher pressure, ensuring all bacteria spores are killed, including botulism.